Bbold72/face-morph-swap-report/ReadMe.md

 1. Optionally, perform color correction to scale each pixel by the ratio of pixel intensities between the portrait and the warped/morphed face across each color channel
 1. Poisson blend the face into the portrait

-Face swap is also tested by warping the face image directly onto the portrait in contrast to face morp where both faces are first tranformed to an intermediate face.
+Face swap is also tested by warping the face image directly onto the portrait in contrast to face morph where both faces are first tranformed to an intermediate face.
 This process is called face warp to distinguish it from face morph.
 The face warping process is defined below:
 1. Construct Delaunay triangulation for each face using their respective facial keypoints
 1. Find the affine transformations between the triangles in the face image and the portrait
 1. Warp each triangle of face image to the portrait